strblr/pegase/doc/docs/advanced-concepts/Writing-a-Parser-subclass.md

 const g = peg`42 | ${new Set(["a", "b"])}`;
 ```

-- Lastly, if your class is a composition class, you can define custom directives that generate instances of it:
+- If your class is a composition class, you can define custom directives that generate instances of it:

 ```js
 peg.plugins.push({